rodigb/e-commerce_website/README.md

 This README file will go through:

-* How to install a Linux VM on Windows
+* Installing a Linux VM
 * Downloading the website code from GitHub onto the Linux VM
 * Downloading / setting up a local webserver on the Linux VM
+* Downloading / setting up the local database (MySQL)
 * Running the website on the local server
 * Shell Script that automatically does it for you (OPTIONAL)